-My assessment of how I achieve my teaching goals honors their efforts and progress.
-I evaluate their efforts and progress on a one-to-one basis and through examinations.
-My examinations reflect in a 100% what my students accomplish in class.
-Their research project papers also show me how well or not I achieved my goals.
+My assessment of how I achieve my teaching goals is based on the student performances.
+I honor student efforts and progress.
+I evaluate their efforts and progress through examinations and assignments that are either given to the whole class or in a one-to-one basis.
+Their main research papers also show me how well or not they assimilate the materials and consequently how I achieve my goals.

 - Phonology and Phonetics